lrbmike/scrapegraph-ai-fastapi/README.md

 Or you can publish to [Render](https://render.com/)

 ## Known issues
-The current support for models is not perfect, and there are quite a few such problems in [Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai/issues).
+> The current support for models is not perfect, and there are quite a few such problems in [Scrapegraph-ai](https://github.com/ScrapeGraphAI/Scrapegraph-ai/issues).

+- When using the Search Graph method, you can't initialize the model using the `model_instance`